-Although democratization is gaining a foothold in Africa, poorly conducted elections have posed remarkable constraints, with dire consequences for stability, regime legitimacy and good, democratic governance, especially in countries with complex diversity.
+Although democratisation is gaining a foothold in Africa, poorly conducted elections have posed remarkable constraints, with dire consequences for stability, regime legitimacy and good, democratic governance, especially in countries with complex diversity.
 Increasing the scope of electoral integrity has therefore become central to the concern for democratic consolidation in Africa.

 The talk is free and open to all.
 To attend, please register here.